priyasjsu/Forecasting-Customer-Lifetime-/README.md

 After performing ETL using AWS Glue data is stored in AWS Redshift.

 ### Machine Learning Models
-Choose appropriate machine learning models (e.g., XGBoost, Decision Tree, Random Forest, k-Nearest Neighbors) based on performance and suitability.
+We have chosen appropriate machine learning models (e.g., XGBoost, Decision Tree, Random Forest, k-Nearest Neighbors etc) based on performance and suitability.
-Enhance model effectiveness by conducting feature engineering, identifying essential features, and engineering new ones.
+Enhanced model effectiveness by conducting feature engineering, identifying essential features, and engineering new ones.
 Train the chosen models using historical data and gauge their performance using metrics like accuracy, precision, recall, and F1-score.
+If you want to check the implementation follow link: [Machine Learning Models](https://github.com/priyasjsu/Forecasting-Customer-Lifetime-/blob/master/ETL_backend_python_code/biddata-ml.ipynb)

 ## UI Development
 ### System Architecture Flow Design